-1. Between October 1, 2010 and June 30, 2015 (the "relevant period"), Respondents, aided and abetted manipulative trading ("layering") by "Avalon," a customer of the Firm whose master-sub account was known as "the Avalon account."
-LSCI also aided and abetted Avalon in the operation of an unregistered broker-dealer through the Avalon account.
-In addition, LSCI committed, and Lek caused, Market Access Rule violations; LSCI and Lek committed supervisory violations; and LSCI committed numerous ancillary violations concerning know-your-customer rules, failure to retain electronic communications, failure to retain complete and accurate Central Registration Depository ("CRD") records, improperly paying transaction-based compensation to an unregistered person, and supervisory violations related to review of electronic communications, ensuring the accuracy of CRD information and enforcing procedures regarding outside business activities.
+- 1. Between October 1, 2010, and June 30, 2015 ("Relevant Period"), LSCI and its Chief Executive Officer ("CEO"), Lek, aided and abetted manipulative trading ("layering") by "Avalon," a customer of the Firm whose master-sub account was known as "the Avalon account."
+LSCI also aided and abetted Avalon in the operation of an unregistered brokerdealer through the Avalon account.
+In addition, LSCI committed, and Lek caused, Market Access Rule violations; LSCI and Lek committed supervisory violations; and LSCI committed numerous ancillary violations concerning know-your-customer rules, failures to retain electronic communications, failures to retain complete and accurate Central Registration Depository ("CRD") records, improperly paying transaction-based compensation to an unregistered person, supervisory violations related to review of electronic communications, ensuring the accuracy of CRD information, and enforcing procedures regarding outside business activities.
 LSCI also failed to comply fully and timely with information requests, and both LSCI and Lek failed to observe high standards of commercial honor and just and equitable principles of trade.
-The violations occurred on numerous exchanges, including NYSE.

-2. Taken together, the various violations demonstrate that LSCI and Lek knowingly or with extreme recklessness aided and abetted the misconduct occurring in the Avalon account throughout the relevant period simply because the Avalon account brought in sufficient business to the Firm to make it profitable, notwithstanding numerous red flags and ongoing investigations into the activity by FINRA, the Securities and Exchange Commission ("SEC"), NYSE, and other exchanges.
+The violations occurred on numerous exchanges, including NYSE Arca. - 2.
+Taken together, the various violations demonstrate that LSCI and Lek knowingly or with extreme recklessness aided and abetted the misconduct occurring in the Avalon account throughout the Relevant Period simply because the Avalon account brought sufficient business to the Firm to make it profitable, notwithstanding numerous red flags and ongoing investigations into the activity by FINRA, the Securities and Exchange Commission ("SEC"), NYSE Arca, and other exchanges.

-Respondents and Jurisdiction
+Background and Jurisdiction